|Height:||8 - 11 inches|

 The minor concerns suffered by this dog breed include PRA or Progressive Retinal Atrophy and patellar luxation.
 Its knees and eyes must also be checked on a regular basis by a qualified veterinarian.

 The Papillon dog breed has been around for centuries and that is due to its genetic longevity.
-It can live up to 12 to 15 years, provided it has healthy diet and exercise regimen.

 Despite the elegance this dog projects, its grooming requirements are quite easy to handle.
 It is known as a "wash and wear" dog breed.
 All it needs are an occasional bath and a few brushings of its coat a week.
 It might also need its nails cut, ears cleaned with an acidifying cleanser and teeth brushed.